HPRIOR/db-perf-tool/AutoDbPerf/readme.md

     - The type of output produced (only csv supported currently)
   - IGNOREFIRST
     - Ignores the first result of all the queries
+  - ORDER
+    - The order in which queries are executed in each scenario (rr - round robin, seq - sequential)
 #### Postgres
   - PGHOST
   - PGNAME